-If you are planning a trip to Seattle, you might find your plans interrupted by unexpected rainfall- but don’t worry, Seattle knows just how to make the most of rainy days and in this post we’ll review some of the best ways to ENJOY what rain brings to the city.
+If you are planning a trip to Seattle, you might find your plans interrupted by unexpected rain- but don’t worry, Seattle knows just how to make the most of rainy days!
+In this post I’m reviewing some of the best ways to revel in a rainy day in Seattle and the unique atmosphere that a day of rain brings to the city.

-It’s important to remember that when it rains in Seattle, we just continue with life as normal!
-Rain in Seattle tends to be a gentle rain with small raindrops- rather than pounding rain- making it pretty easy to carry on with normal activities with no special equipment other than a good pair of shoes and a light raincoat.
+What to do if it rains during your trip to Seattle or your day at Pike Place Market?
+Just keep on adventuring!
+When it rains in Seattle, we just continue with life as normal!
+When it’s raining in Seattle it tends to be a gentle rain with small raindrops (not the pounding rain of the south or midwest US) making it pretty easy to carry on with normal activities and a typical list of things to do in Seattle with no special equipment other than a good pair of shoes and a light raincoat.

-The following activities are some of my favorite Rainy Day Seattle adventures, many of which are actually better enjoyed on rainy days than when the sun is out.
+The following activities are some of my favorite things to do in the rain in Seattle, many of which are actually more fun on days with rain and clouds than when the sun is out.

 Seward Park and Seattle Arboretum

-While you might not think of going to the park in the rain, and Seattle rain tends to be more mist than downpour.
+While you might not think of going to the park in the rain, Seattle rain tends to be more of a mist than a downpour.
 With a decent raincoat, you can still explore without getting too wet.
-In fact, the Arboretum and various wooded parks are actually very enhanced in their beauty on a rainy day.
+In fact, Seattle’s temperate rainforest Arboretum and various wooded parks are actually uniquely vibrant on days with rain.

-Walk the trails at the Arboretum and attached gardens to enjoy this rain enhanced space (almost) all to yourself.
-Seward Park trails lead through the old mossy trees. with good cover overhead- allowing you to explore a moss-covered world that comes alive in the rain.
+Walk the trails at the Arboretum and attached gardens to enjoy this rain enhanced space- the rain means you may even have the space all to yourself.
+Seward Park trails lead through old mossy trees that grow green and glossy when the rain falls.
+With the branches providing good cover overhead you’ll stay mostly dry while the branches allow you to explore a moss-covered world that comes alive in the rain.

 Beach Combing / Low Tide

-One advantage to rain during your visit is that you’ll get to experience rain in one of the world’s largest temperate rain forests.
-In both the forests and the waterfronts, rain transforms the landscape as creatures specially adapted to this environment thrive in the wet weather.
+One advantage to rain during your Seattle visit is that you’ll get to experience rain in one of the world’s largest temperate rain forests.
+In both the forests and the waterfronts, rain transforms the landscape- creatures specially adapted to this environment thrive in the wet weather.

-The best beaches to hit for rainy-day low tide exploring are:
+The best beaches on my list of things to do in the rain for low tide exploring are: